-I recently graduated from the University of Bedfordshire (Beds), with a BA Hons in criminology.
+I am a graduate from the University of Bedfordshire (Beds), with a BA Hons in criminology.
 However, Beds and criminology were not my first choice (or indeed any choice) when I was planning where to go to university.

 All of my original applications were to study history and politics.
 I chose the University of Westminster as my first option and Northampton University as my insurance.
 For Westminster, I needed to achieve grades BBC in my A levels and about the same for Northampton.
 I had always enjoyed history at school and my interest in politics was sparked by a great A level teacher.

 I studied English language, history, psychology and political science at A level.
 I expected to achieve at least Cs in all of my subjects because I didn’t feel that I had put in much effort.
 I wasn’t confident that I would get the best grades, however I wasn’t too worried as I was advised I’d get into my first choice with Cs.

 On results day, I didn’t achieve the grades I needed.
 I managed to achieve a C in history, but I got a D in my other subjects, which fairly reflected the level of work I put in.
 I was devastated to wake up to see that I had been rejected by my first choice.
 I had secured my place at my second choice, Northampton, which I pretended to be excited about for a day or so.
 After results day, however, and after I had triple checked with the University of Westminster that I wouldn’t be accepted, I knew that I needed to find another university or I wouldn’t go.

 How to survive A-level Results Day

 How to deal with stress over exam results

 Video: 10 common Exam Results Day questions – answered

 What to do when you receive your A level results

 Clearing: what you should say on the phone to universities